Emurasoft/emurasoft.github.io/en/howto/stripe_sign_in/index.md

 ## Purchasing a subscription

 1. Visit [emeditor.com](https://www.emeditor.com/), scroll down, and click 'Buy Now' to purchase a subscription.
-2. On the payment page, your customer center email is displayed.
-If you would like to purchase a subscription using a different account, please log out of customer center and go to the payment page again.
+2. On the payment page, your [Emurasoft Customer Center](https://support.emeditor.com/) email is displayed.
+If you would like to purchase a subscription using a different account, please log out of [Emurasoft Customer Center](https://support.emeditor.com/) and go to the payment page again.
 You can then enter your email address in the payment page.
 3. After purchase, you will receive two emails from `emurasoft.com`:
     - Subscription details and sign-in instructions
     - Invoice and receipt